Kim2091/helpful-scripts/Move Files/README.md

 *Written with the assistance of Github Copilot*

-This script's main usage is to easily allow you to move files from one directory to another, with various controls.
+This script's main purpose is to easily allow you to move files from one directory to another, with various controls.

 Main features:
 - Moves files from a source directory to a destination directory